mozzan/Jetty6-FIN_WAIT2-Bug/README.md

 Observation in linux :
 netstat | grep FIN_WAIT2

-The FIN_WAIT2 connections will be eliminated in 6 minutes with 7.6 jetty.
+The FIN_WAIT2 connections will be eliminated in 6 minutes with 7.6 jetty or remained forever with 6.X.